-Part One of the Epic Borders Trilogy: Belfast 1919, will be created and toured in Northern Ireland in September and October of 2019.
+Part Two of the Epic Borders Trilogy: Belfast 1919, will be created and toured in Northern Ireland (starting October 2019).
 Belfast 1919 will examine Irish issues surrounding national and social borders.

-Participating artists will work with Manifesto Poetico’s own devising performance practices and tools to create the show under the direction of Carlos García Estévez and Paige Allerton.
+Participating artists will work with Manifesto Poetico’s fundamental research, living pedagogic language and devising performance practices to create the show under the direction of Carlos García Estévez and Paige Allerton.

 This project with be hosted and produced by Tinderbox Theatre Company, one of the most established companies in Northern Ireland.
 For thirty years, Tinderbox has championed new writing, producing world class performance from Northern Irish writers to critical and international acclaim.

 Artistic Director, Patrick J O’Reilly, commissioned the work after participating in Manifesto Poetico's 2018 Open-Laboratory, Spatial Dramaturgy: Three Dimensional Awareness.